intentee/paddler.intentee.com/content/api/inference-service/continue-from-raw-prompt.md

 This endpoint allows you to send a raw prompt to the LLM without applying any chat templates and receive tokens in response.

-Not applying the chat template means that whatever you pass as the raw prompt will be sent directly to the LLM.
+Not applying the chat template means that whatever you pass as the raw prompt, Paddler will send directly to the LLM.

 Generally, use the other endpoint to generate completions ([Continue from conversation history](@/api/inference-service/continue-from-conversation-history.md)), because they are much safer, and guarantee any kind of quality of the response.